Scope

 Insulation on Interior of Foundation Walls

-In existing homes, interior basement insulation is often the only practical option.
-Even in new construction, challenges with protecting insulation at grade and above, as well as integrating the extra dimensions of exterior insulation, lead some builders to install interior insulation.
+Interior basement insulation is often the only practical option in existing homes.
+Even in new construction, challenges with protecting insulation at and above grade and with integrating the extra dimensions of exterior insulation may lead some builders to install interior insulation.
 Building America researchers have found that the best interior basement wall insulation strategies have several key features:

-- Insulation is directly in contact with the basement wall and there is no channel for air movement between the insulation and the concrete.
+- Non-fibrous insulation is installed directly in contact with the basement wall and there is no channel for air movement between the insulation and the concrete

 Exposed, Foil-Faced, Polyisocyanurate Board

-Most residential building codes require foam insulation to be covered with a thermal barrier (2015 IRC, Section R316.4).
+The International Residential Code requires foam insulation to be covered with a thermal barrier for fire resistance (2015, 2021 IRC, Section R316.4).
 The most common type of barrier is drywall.
 Attaching drywall over foam can be costly; however, it is often already factored into project costs if the basement will be finished for living space.
-At least one manufacturer of foil-faced, polyisocyanurate board insulation has a product that is allowed to remain exposed per an International Code Council Evaluation Services report (ICC 2006, NER-681).
+At least one manufacturer of foil-faced polyisocyanurate board insulation has a product that is allowed to remain exposed if installed in a space not typically used as living space, per an International Code Council (ICC) Evaluation Services report (ICC 2006, NER-681).
 In many jurisdictions, this product can be left exposed against basement walls without drywall or an additional thermal barrier.

 As with most systems described here, spray foam can be a good option to seal and insulate the sill and band joist areas.
 Many codes allow for this small area of foam to be left exposed in these locations (2015 IRC, Section R316.5.11).